GustavAggeboe/SoundThingy/README.md

 - **Machine Learning Framework:** Wekinator is used to implement the machine learning model.
 - **Programming Environment:** The project is developed using Processing, integrating machine learning output with real-time audio generation.
 - **Classification Method:** A 3-Nearest Neighbor classifier is employed to map the camera input to the appropriate tone outputs.
 This method was selected based on its superior performance during preliminary tests.

-## Project Purpose

-This project was developed to familiarize myself with the basics of machine learning as an introductory learning experience.
-It allowed me to explore the fundamentals of machine learning techniques.